 An exemplary remote work policy should address the insurance and liability related to employee safety and security.
 The company can require remote members' workspaces to be vetted and approved or offer guidelines on creating a safe workspace at home.
 Either way, procedures, rules, and coverage for work-related injuries need to be specified in the remote work policy.

 Another thing you should consider including in your remote work policy is the cybersecurity section.
 Work-at-home may have numerous benefits, but it may put your company's information security at risk.
 If your employees are using personal equipment or mobile devices, have your IT department outline the best practices and software that should be implemented.

 Measuring productivity for remote work

 Whether you have a remote work policy or not, evaluating your employees' productivity requires some common sense and just a little bit of effort.
 First of all, develop work plans that outline responsibilities and tasks for your remote workers.
-Then come up with how the productivity will be measured.
-The rise of flexible work environments made it possible to measure the outcomes of someone's work instead of the hours they spent sitting at the desk.
-A useful tip is to borrow a page from the process of hiring independent contractors - put deliverables in place because results and quality of work are what matters.
+Then come up with how the productivity and performance metrics.
+The rise of flexible work environments made it possible to measure the outcomes of someone's work instead of the number of hours they spent sitting at the desk.
+A useful tip is to borrow a page from the process of hiring independent contractors- put deliverables in place because results and quality of work are what matters.